 The Corolla iM’s higher-tech rear suspension endows it with a little more curvy road tenacity.
 It rides a little more firmly, but not to the point where most road imperfections will jostle passengers.

 The Toyota Corolla's interior is roomy and its seats are comfortable, but it feels a litlte low budget for the price.

-The 2018 Toyota Corolla checks all the right boxes inside on paper, but in reality it doesn’t feel as nice as its high sticker price asks buyers to pay.
+The 2018 Toyota Corolla checks all the right boxes inside on paper, but doesn’t feel as nice as its high sticker price asks buyers to pay.

 We’ve given it extra points for front and rear comfort but have deducted one for a generally low-rent feel that’s increasingly absent on many of its rivals.
 That makes it a 6 out of 10.
 (Read more about how we rate cars.)

 All models have a height-adjustable driver’s seat; it’s power-adjusted on Corolla XLE and XSE models, which also feature synthetic leather upholstery that doesn’t quite feel like the real McCoy but should wear better over time.
 Both front seats are supportive and moderately bolstered.
 There’s good leg room in the rear, although three abreast is a little tight for extended trips.

 No Corolla is luxurious inside, but we have higher expectations for the XLE and XSE models.
 There’s plenty of shiny, overly grained plastic trim where some rivals have put in a muted metallic or a soft-touch panel.
 Additionally, the infotainment system in the Corolla iM isn’t integrated especially well into its dash, looking instead like an aftermarket unit bought at a big box electronics retailer.
 Lower-end versions of the Corolla are littered with switch blanks inside, a reminder that you could have spent more.
 Competitors do a better job hiding their lack of features.